|Nutritional Guidelines (per serving)|

 - 5 pounds ripe grapefruits

 - 6 cups sugar

-- Cut the ends off the zested grapefruits and then, working with one fruit at a time, cut off the thick white pith from around each grapefruit.
-Working over a bowl to catch the juices, hold a fully peeled grapefruit and use a sharp knife to cut out each section from the membrane holding the sections together.
-See How to Section Citrus for pictures if you've never done this before.
+Cut the ends off the zested grapefruits and then, working with one fruit at a time, cut off the thick white pith from around each grapefruit.
+Working over a bowl to catch the juices, hold a fully peeled grapefruit and use a sharp knife to cut out each section of the membrane holding the sections together.

 Squeeze any juice out of the membrane once you've cut out all the fruit.
 Set the membrane aside, along with any seeds.
 The pectin in these will help "set" the marmalade later.

 Combine the zest, fruit, juice, 4 cups of water and sugar in a large heavy pot and bring to a boil.

 Meanwhile, lay a double layer of cheesecloth in a medium bowl and put membranes and seeds in the bowl.
 Lift up the corners and tie the cheesecloth into a bag to hold the membranes and seeds.
 Add this "pectin bag" to the pot.